UD-S24-CISC374/final-project-magenta/docs/egdd.md

 - Basic Platformer Movement Mechanics: Wasd or arrow keys for movement.
 Space for jump.
 E to interact
 - Git terminal: Navigate UI with mouse.
 Button’s to input commands initially.
 Typing to insert commands at later levels.
 - Among Us Style Mini Games: Click and drag matches together.
 Flick switches by clicking.
-- Collect coins: Walking over coins with wasd
 - Spike respawn: Colliding with a spike or enemy will make you respawn at set checkpoints.
-- Enemy interaction: Projectiles either fired by you or the enemies or both, Jump on or hit enemies with projectiles to damage.
+- NPC interaction: NPCs will stop you and give important information.

 ## Feedback

-* Sound when collecting coins
+* Sound when completing or failing terminal
 * Sound when finding a log
 * Sound when reaching key checkpoints.
 * Visual feedback when “winning a level”